 For your information, here is an overview on changes around government subsidised in-home care following the recently introduced aged care reforms.

 From 27 February, 2017, Age Care in Victoria reforms have been introduced which now gives you, the client, the choice of care and support within your home.
 Check with your local office for the rest of Australia.

 - The Commonwealth Home Support Programme (CHSP) formerly known as HACC programme and usually provided through the shires.
-This programme provides support services for older people who need some short-term or basic assistance.
-This service is subsidised by government, but you may have to pay some fees.
+This programme provides support services for older people who need short-term or basic assistance.
+This service is subsidised by government, but there may be some fees to pay.

 Regional Assessment Service

-Before you can get CHSP services, you need a Regional Assessment Service (RAS) assessment.
+Before you’re able to get CHSP services, a Regional Assessment Service (RAS) assessment is needed.
 They will visit you at home to assess what services you can use.
 Contact My Aged Care for a referral to RAS.